rmt-06-florence-fox/ecommerce_server/README.md

 response(500)
 oops sorry, it seems any problem from server

-# Show All Product have user /cart GET
+# Show All Cart have user /cart GET
 ## Request Headers
 acces_token
 ## Response Success